Part 3 of 3

 THE PALIN PLAN

 But later in the campaign she backed off full support for LNG.
 After being sworn in, she hired all of the Murkowski administration dissenters who had left their jobs a year earlier.
-They helped guide the state's Palin-era approach to a gas pipeline project, an approach that continues today.
+They helped guide the state's Palin-era approach to a gas pipeline project.

 In May 2007, the Alaska Legislature passed Palin's Alaska Gasline Inducement Act .
 AGIA said the state would provide up to $500 million in pre-construction subsidies to a project whose sponsor agreed to certain "must haves."
 These included: